pauldev20/pauldev20/README.md

 <h3 align="center">Software Engineer focused on Blockchain for 5 years, with 12 years of experience in electrical engineering and building all kinds of things</h3>

 ----
 <p align="center">I’m Paul.
 Since a young age, I’ve been interested in all kinds of electronic devices.
-My passion for music and playing guitar led me to develop and repair tube amplifiers.
-From there, I developed an interest in microcontrollers and IoT devices, which then pushed me toward software development.
-After my first studies in Industrial Engineering, I joined 42 School in March 2022, completing the ‘core’ program and an internship by December 2024.
-During this time, I developed a strong interest in blockchain technology with a focus on Ethereum.
-In my free time, I still work on a variety of projects, especially those related to hardware, automotive, and music.</p>
+I began by repairing and building tube amplifiers, moved into microcontrollers, and eventually progressed to software development.
+After studying "Industrial Engineering", I joined 42 Heilbronn, a project-based coding school, and completed the program and an internship by the end of 2024.
+I’m especially interested in blockchain (especially Ethereum) and privacy-focused software with a focus on full-stack engineering.
+I enjoy fast, MVP-driven iterations that grow into clean, user-friendly products, prioritizing what matters.
+Skilled in reverse engineering, energetic, and committed to continual learning.
+In my free time, I still tinker with hardware and music gear.</p>

 <h2 align="center">And Now Some Statistics 📈</h2>
 <p align="center">